bmaso/tensor-algebra/README.md

 Each of the basic operators ***translate***, ***reshape***, etc. produce a new `TensorExpr` from input `TensorExpr` values.

-Let's first consider how to define an expression that adds two 1-D tensors of the same magnitude together.
-This is the "Hello, World!" of GPU computing.
+This first example defines an expression that adds two 1-D tensors of the same magnitude together.
+This is the "Hello, World!" of hardware-accelerated (aka "GPGPU") computing.
 We want to express element-by-element addition using the Tensor Algebra.

 ```
 def add1DTensors(t1: TensorExpr[Tensor], t2: TensorExpr[Tensor]):